Dawn Housand lived in Mexico for several

-several years.
-She lives just southwest of Mexico
+years.
+She lived just southwest of Mexico City.

-the area, a social club for Americans who have
+area, a social club for Americans who had moved

-moved to the area.
-The club puts out a monthly
+to the area.
+The club put out a monthly

 acquaint newcomers with the history of that area.